lpil/lpil/README.md

 # xcss - executable CSS

-Ever wanted to be able to write you backend in CSS?
+Ever wanted to be able to write your backend in CSS?
 No?
 Well then I guess this project is kinda misguided.